a story from the heart and beyond

 Master James always looks before him, never behind him.
 Say well is good, but do well is better.
 He`s done well, he has.

 Put on me nice candy-striped `lucky` frock today.
-Want to look nice up town later, I do.
+Want to look nice up town later.
 If you feel special about yourself then you're going to have a special day, I say - and you never know who you`ll bump into either.
 Opportunites can be missed by most, if it`s dressed scruffy and looks sad.

 opened the window.